 6:00 p.m. - Rabelais Lecture Hall (ADV Campus)

-Daniel Le Blevec
+Daniel le Blevec

-Raymond Chalmel and his treatise on the plague (14th century)
+Raymon Chalmel and his treatise on the plague (14th century)

 Welcome to our new students!
 The orientation meeting for PASS students for the 2021–22 academic year will take place on Monday, September 6, 2021.
-Find all the details about this meeting based on your assigned campus in the article below.
+Find all the details about this meeting, based on your assigned campus, in the article below.

-Back-to-School Meeting for PASS Students (2021–22): Monday, September 6, 2021, starting at 9:00 a.m.
+Back-to-School Meeting for PASS Students for the 2021–22 Academic Year: Monday, September 6, 2021, starting at 9:00 a.m.

 The PASS orientation and information session will take place on Monday, September 6, 2021, from 9:00 a.m. to 12:30 p.m.